perolavsvendsen/esp32_hs/esp32_ds18x20_homeseer/README.md

 that updates corresponding devices in Homeseer.

 ## Contents
-boot.py
+- boot.py
-main.py
+- main.py

 ## Setup instructions

 - Wire the DS18X20 to the ESP32.
+Instructions:
-Recommend these instructions: https://randomnerdtutorials.com/esp32-ds18b20-temperature-arduino-ide/
+  https://randomnerdtutorials.com/esp32-ds18b20-temperature-arduino-ide/
 - Wire the LEDs to the ESP32
 - Flash the ESP32 with MicroPython.
 Instructions: